 Both mics are USB-powered and can detach from their stands to be mounted on standard mic stands or boom arms.
 Detaching the Yeti from its stand can send several small, easily lost washers in all directions, and those parts also make reattaching the Yeti to its stand somewhat of a hassle.
 Thankfully, the Yeti X’s design doesn’t use any of those washers, so detaching and reattaching it to and from its stand makes for a better experience.

-Once set up, the original Yeti earned its esteemed reputation for its combination of crisp, strong, detailed sound with a sturdy and durable metal design and professional looks.
+Once set up, the original Yeti earned its esteemed reputation for combining crisp, strong, detailed sound with a sturdy and durable metal design and professional looks.
+For any streamers who like to keep their mics in sight of the camera, the standard Yeti comes in a variety of colors—including blue, silver, teal, red, and black—while the Yeti for The Aurora Collection edition adds Pink Dawn and White Mist.
 It also has a headphone output, which lets you monitor the mic’s input with no latency while listening to your computer’s audio—an excellent and very handy feature.
 The Yeti X has all those traits as well, with the aforementioned audio-quality boosts.